Discover the Real Story of Santa Fe

 Secrets, Espionage & Covert History in the City Different

-For more than four centuries, Santa Fe has quietly played a role in global intrigue.
+For over four centuries, Santa Fe has quietly played a role in global intrigue.

 To Civil War informants…

-And Cold War operations tied to Los Alamos…Spies have operated in the historic capital of New Mexico in surprising and creative ways — shaping decisions that altered world history.
+To atomic-age espionage and Cold War operations tied to Los Alamos…Spies have operated in this historic capital in surprising ways — shaping decisions that altered world history.

 • Visit former spy hangouts and discreet meeting spots